نوع مقاله : مقالات پژوهشی

 عنوان مقاله [English]

-Introduction: Silver nanoparticles (AgNPs) have a broad spectrum of uses, therefore, AgNPs will release from those products into many different ecosystems.
-In the last decades, AgNPs have received substantial attention due to their distinctive physical and chemical properties such as high thermal and electrical conductivity, chemical stability, catalytic activity and antimicrobial properties against microbes such as bacteria, fungi, and virus.
-There are many parameters for assessment effect of toxicity due to AgNPs but The soil microbial community one of which considered being an important target for assessing the impact of manufactured nanomaterials on the terrestrial environment.
-Toxicity specific to AgNPs are due to the physical interaction of AgNPs with microorganisms and the production of reactive oxygen species (ROS).
-Those distinct properties take AgNPs to the top of the priority list, to be used in inks, in electronics, and for medical purposes.
+Introduction: Silver nanoparticles (AgNPs) have a broad spectrum of uses, therefore, AgNPs will be released from those products into many different ecosystems.
+In the last decades, AgNPs have received substantial attention due to their distinctive physical and chemical properties such as high thermal and electrical conductivity, chemical stability, catalytic activity and antimicrobial properties against microbes such as bacteria, fungi, and viruses.
+There are many parameters for assessment effect of toxicity due to AgNPs but soil microbial community is one of which considered being an important target for assessing the impact of manufactured nano-materials on the terrestrial environment.
+Toxicity of AgNPs is due to the physical interaction of AgNPs with microorganisms and the production of reactive oxygen species (ROS).
 Although as we have been known harmful effects of AgNPs on the soil bacterial community, but the most information about antimicrobial properties of AgNPs come from the routine lab instructions such as soil respiration, substrate induced respiration and microbial biomass and colony forming unite.
-So the objective of this paper was to look at effects of silver nanoparticles on microbial activity using the routine lab instructions and compare with the data obtained from the molecular genetic techniques.
+So, the objective of this paper was to study the effects of silver nanoparticles on microbial activity using the routine lab instructions and compare with the obtained data from the molecular genetic techniques.
 In this paper, the quantitate population of soil bacterial was estimated using Real time qPCR with the MIQE guidelines.

-Material and Methods: In order to study the effect of silver nanoparticles on microbial activity and bacterial population in a calcareous soil, an experiment was conducted as a completely randomized design with factorial arrangement with three replications.
-Experimental factors include, silver slat forms (AgNPs and AgNO3), Ag concentrations (0, 0.5, 5, 10, 50 and 100 mg Ag kg-1 dry soil) and incubation time (7 and 42 days).
-Soil samples (Typic Haplicambids) with clay loam texture and 7 percent of calcium carbonate was collected from Research field of Ferdowsi University of Mashhad, Mashhad, Khorasan Razavi, Iran.
-Then soil samples were amended with different concentrations of AgNPs and incubated at 25 oC for 42 days.
-The water content of soil samples adjusted at 70% WHC during the incubation time.
-After 7 and 42 days of incubation, the soil substrate-induced respiration (SIR), heterotrophic plate count (HPC), soil urease and dehydrogenase activities were measured.
-Finally based the obtained data, the soil biological quality index estimated using the soil biological parameters.
-In order that quantify the total bacterial population, DNA was extracted from soil samples at was estimated using the relative concentration of 16S rDNA gene by a quantitative Polymerase Chain Reaction (qPCR), with a minimum information for publication of quantitative real-time PCR experiments (MIQE) guidelines.
+Materials and Methods: In order to study the effect of silver nanoparticles on microbial activity and bacterial population in a calcareous soil, an experiment was conducted as a completely randomized design based on factorial arrangement with three replications.
+Experimental factors included silver slat forms (AgNPs and AgNO3), Ag concentrations (0, 0.5, 5, 10, 50, and 100 mg Ag kg-1 dry soil) and incubation time (7 and 42 days).
+Soil samples (Typic Haplicambids) with clay loam texture and seven percent of calcium carbonate was collected from Research Field of Ferdowsi University of Mashhad, Mashhad, Khorasan Razavi, Iran.
+The soil samples were amended with different concentrations of AgNPs and incubated at 25oC for 42 days.
+The water content of soil samples was adjusted at 70% WHC during the incubation time.
+After 7 and 42 days of incubation, the soil substrate-induced respiration (SIR), heterotrophic plate count (HPC), and soil urease and dehydrogenase activities were measured.
+Finally, based on the obtained data, the soil biological quality index was estimated using the soil biological parameters.
+In order to quantify the total bacterial population, DNA was extracted from soil samples and was estimated using the relative concentration of 16S rDNA gene by a quantitative Polymerase Chain Reaction (qPCR), with a minimum information for publication of quantitative real-time PCR experiments (MIQE) guidelines.

 Conclusion: The results of this study showed that silver nanoparticles can negatively affect the enzymes involved in the nitrogen and carbon cycle.
-The results showed that the AgNPs had less toxicity effect on the soil microbial activity compare to AgNO3.
-But AgNPs was more toxic to soil bacteria populations compare to AgNO3.
-Different behavior AgNPs and AgNO3 in calcareous soil need to study more but No doubt AgNPs is as an emerging contaminant and it has high toxicity potential for soil microbial community.
+The AgNPs had less toxicity effect on the soil microbial activity compared to AgNO3.
+However, AgNPs was more toxic to soil bacteria populations compared to AgNO3.
+Different behavior AgNPs and AgNO3 in calcareous soil needs more investigations but there is no doubt that AgNPs is as an emerging contaminant and it has high toxicity potential for soil microbial community.